 We arrive in Inverness and follow the signs for Clachan Park.

 “Don’t see many rock types around here,” I said.

 “Don’t see many skinheads this time so I suppose that’s an improvement,” said Gordon.

 “Here we go…” said Jim, spotting the sign.
 “Clachan Park!”

-We pulled the van into the small football stadium.
+We pulled the van through the gates of the small football stadium.
 There was no stage, just a small farmers market taking place.

 So this is what passes for rock and roll in the highlands…

-An elderly farmer sat on a haybale, drinking from his flask.
+An elderly farmer, sat on a haybale, was drinking from his flask.